peerScholar Instructor Guide

 Set up a peerScholar assignment

-1. Log in to your Canvas course, and click Assignments in the Course Navigation.
+1. Log in to your Canvas course and click Assignments in the Course Navigation.

-2. Click the +Assignment blue button in the upper right side of the screen.
+2. Click +Assignment in the upper right.

-3. Enter the assignment name, e.g., "peerScholar Assignment #1".
+3. Enter the assignment name (e.g., "peerScholar Assignment #1").

 6. From the list, pick peerScholar and click Select.